Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 Con: Harsh Winter Weather

-However, if you are looking for a more temperate climate, you can find that in a place like Vancouver!
+However, if you are looking for a more temperate climate, you can find that in a place like British Columbia!
 Remember, though, you’re still going to need warm winter gear no matter where you settle in the country.

 Pro: Welcoming and Friendly Culture

-known around the world for their welcoming and polite behavior, and they are even quite friendly toward foreigners, as well.
+Canada is known as the world’s friendliest country, and Canadians are even quite friendly toward foreigners, as well.
 No matter where you are, it’s not uncommon for a stranger to come up and start a conversation!

-The large number of immigrants that have made a home in Canada has also created a diverse population of religious and cultural communities.
+The large number of immigrants who have made a home in Canada has also created a diverse population of religious and cultural communities.

+Overall, the cost of living in Canada is slightly more affordable than living in the U.S., but Canada can still be considered an expensive country.
 Can Americans retire in Canada if they’re on fixed incomes?
-Yes, they can, but while retiring in Canada isn’t impossible for those on a budget, they’ll want to choose their new Canadian city carefully.
-Although Canada's cost of living is lower than that of the U.S., it still has some of the highest costs in the western world.
+Yes, they can, but while retiring in Canada isn’t impossible for those on a budget, they’ll want to choose their new Canadian city carefully because the costs can add up quickly.
+Although Canada's cost of living is lower than the U.S., it still has some of the highest costs in the Western world.
 This is mainly due to the fact that the country has one of the highest incomes per capita.

-High housing costs are also a major concern for people in Canada.
+High housing costs are also a major factor when weighing the pros and cons of retiring in Canada.
 Due to the lack of supply and the high prices in certain cities, such as Vancouver and Toronto, people have to spend a lot of money on housing.
 One way to lower these costs is by moving to a smaller town.

 Finding the Best Places to Retire in Canada for You

 Retiring in Canada is a popular option because of the country’s stunning natural beauty, friendly people, high-quality healthcare, and lots of fun outdoor activities to engage in.
 While Canada’s big cities offer great amenities like great public transportation, better jobs, and lots of entertainment options, many of its small towns are in close enough proximity to the country’s bigger cities with unique perks of their own.
-Check out a mixture of some of our favorites, representing both Canada’s best big cities and small towns to retire in.
+Check out a mixture of some of the best places to retire in Canada, including both affordable Canadian cities and popular small towns to retire in.

 1. Victoria, British Columbia — Big City